Hospitals overrun as India's COVID-19 infections top global record for second day | Health

 India's second wave has hit with such ferocity that hospitals are running out of oxygen, beds and anti-viral drugs.
 Many patients have been turned away because there was no space for them, doctors in Delhi said.
 Ambulance sirens sounded throughout the day in the deserted streets of the capital, one of India's worst hit cities, where a lockdown is in place to try and stem the transmission of the virus.

-Mass cremations have been taking place as the crematoriums have run out of space and families have had to wait for two days to cremate the dead.
+Mass cremations have been taking place as the crematoriums have run out of space.
 At Guru Teg Bahadur Hospital in the north east of the city, critical patients gasping for air arrived in ambulances and autorickshaws.
-One man among half a dozen people waiting for hours on trolleys outside on Friday died before being admitted.
+Some waited for hours on trolleys outside and one, Shayam Narayan died before being admitted, a death unlikely to be counted in the city's rising toll.

+"The system is broken," his younger brother Raj said.
+Tushar Maurya, whose mother was being treated inside, urged anyone not in a serious condition to keep away.

 The India Today television channel showed angry relatives outside a hospital in Ahmedabad, the largest city in Prime Minister Narendra Modi's home state of Gujarat.
 "People are dying in front of hospitals while they wait for a bed to become available," one man said.